RSSVARANASI/rssvaranasi.github.io/index.md

 	           to inter and intra-field variability in crops.

 	           2)ANATOMY:
-	           Computational anatomy is an interdisciplinary field of biology focused on quantitative investigation and modelling of                     anatomical shapes variability.It involves the development and application of mathematical, statistical and data-analytical               methods for modelling and simulation.
+	           Computational anatomy is an interdisciplinary field of biology focused on quantitative investigation and modelling of                     anatomical shapes variability.It involves the development and application of mathematical, statistical and data-                        analytical methods for modelling and simulation.

 	           3)AFFECTIVE COMPUTING:
 	           Affective computing is the study and development of systems and devices that can recognize, interpret, process, and simulate human affects.
 It is an interdisciplinary field spanning computer science, psychology, and cognitive                             science.

 	           4) HANDWRITING RECOGNITION:
 	           Handwriting recognition (HWR), also known as Handwritten Text Recognition (HTR), is the ability of a computer to receive and interpret intelligible handwritten input from sources such as paper documents, photographs, touch-screens and other devices.
 The image of the written text may be sensed "off line" from a piece of paper by optical scanning or intelligent word recognition.
 Alternatively, the movements of the pen tip may be sensed "on line", for example by a pen-based computer screen surface, a generally easier task as there are more clues                            available.
 	           A handwriting recognition system handles formatting, performs correct segmentation into characters, and finds the most plausible words.

 	           5)MEDICAL DIAGNOSIS:
 	           Computer-aided detection (CADe), also called computer-aided diagnosis (CADx), are systems that assist doctors in the interpretation of medical images.
 Imaging techniques in X-ray, MRI, and ultrasound diagnostics yield a great                      deal of information.

 	           6) SEARCH ENGINES: